Yoga for Digestion

 How Yoga Helps Digestion

 These are a few of the best yoga poses you can incorporate into your daily life to help your digestion, ease gas and constipation, and allow your body to function properly.
-Not to mention the stress relieving and emotional benefits of calming exercise.
+Not to mention the stress-relieving and emotional benefits of a calming exercise.
 Yoga has shown to be helpful to everyone, but even more soothing for people with digestive illnesses like IBS.
+However, Seline Schmidt, a senior yoga teacher at All Yoga Training school, advises to wait at least one hour after eating before practicing the following poses.
+You never want to practice Yoga right after eating with a full stomach.

 Lay flat on the floor facing the ceiling.
 Gently bring your knees into your chest, with your hands on the back of the thighs or in front of your shins.
 With each exhalation, continue to pull your knees closer to your chest, focusing on maintaining your breath each time.
 Hold this position for 30 seconds to 2 minutes.